Advanced Crisis solutions

 • Individual is between age 5 and 59

-• Currently residing in a family home, licensed care facility, supportive/independent living environment, or hospital/STAR placement
+• Resides in a family home, licensed care facility, supportive/independent living environment, or hospital/STAR placement

 Thank you so much for presenting your Crisis Stabilization Program to our staff.
 I know this service is the answer many of our families have been looking for.